devrra/2D-mapping/README.md

-# Carto
+# RealTrack
-an autonomous robot system for dynamic survielance of real environment and generating point-cloud data.
+a system to collect real-time motion specific data from a mobile robot via internet (MQTT protocol) using extended-C and python.